korzhcom-content/easyquery.net-docs-astro/src/content/docs/getting-started/asp-net-core/aspnet-core-vue.md

 2. We will use the DbContext class specified in `UseDbContext` call to get the model or to execute the generated queries.
 It's the fastest way to specify the model load and the connection to your DB.
 Otherwise you will need to set them separately via `UseModelLoader` or `UseDbConnection` extension functions.
 3. The last `UsePaging` call turns on the paging and sets the page size.

 So, server-side setup is finished.
 Now we need to configure EasyQuery on the client-side part of our project.

-## Add EasyQuery view to your React app
+## Add EasyQuery view to your Vue app

 Now it's time to configure the client-side scripts and styles.
-Here we suppose that your React application is placed in `ClientApp` subfolder of your main project's folder.
+Here we suppose that your Vue application is placed in `ClientApp` subfolder of your main project's folder.

 ### 1. Adding EasyQuery styles

 If you want to use the default EasyQuery styles you will need to include EasyQuery CSS files right to the index HTML file of your client-side app: `ClientApp/public/index.html`.